6 Min Read

 So, just what sort of actions come to be regretted after a midlife crisis?

-There can be a wide variety of answers to that question.
-There are, however, some very common actions that are regretted when they’re taken during a midlife crisis.
+While there are a wide variety of answers to that question, there are also some very common actions regretted when they’re taken during a midlife crisis.

 No matter how they describe their motivation, they’re typically acting impulsively and without regard to the trauma their actions are causing to people they’re supposed to love.